 - LGBTIreland Report (key findings) (2016)

 - It's Time to Hear our Voices - National Trans Youth Forum Report (2016)

-The Employment Equality Act outlaws discrimination within employment related to nine grounds including sexual orientation; the Equal Status Act outlaws discrimination based on the same grounds as the Employment Equality Act, covering access to goods and services (including education).
+The Employment Equality Act 1998 (as amended) outlaws discrimination within employment related to nine grounds including sexual orientation; the Equal Status Act 2000 (as amended) outlaws discrimination based on the same grounds as the Employment Equality Act, covering access to goods and services (including education).
 Please see our legislation webpages for further information.

 The Gender Recognition Act 2015 allows individuals over 18 to obtain official recognition of their true gender where this differs from the gender recorded on their original birth certificate.
 Ireland is one of only 5 countries in the world to allow self-determination of gender.
 Please click here for information on how to get a gender recognition certificate.